Tougaloo Nine: History

 The Civil Rights Movement began slowly in the South, especially in Mississippi.
-Before 1955, it was mostly isolated protests against the obstruction of voting rights for black Americans.
+Before 1955, it was mostly legal challenges and litigation, plus isolated protests against the obstruction of voting rights for black Americans.
 Groups formed during this time period include the Mississippi Progressive Voters' League and the Regional Council of Negro Leadership.
-In the 1960s, more youths began to participate in the Civil Rights Movement.
+In the 1960s, more young people began to participate in the Civil Rights Movement.

-Mississippi was considered by civil rights organizer Medgar Evers to be "too racist and violent" for lunch counter sit-ins so the public library was chosen because it was supported by both black and white taxpayers.
-The students, trained in nonviolent resistance, were NAACP Youth Council members led by Joseph Jackson Jr.
+Civil rights organizer Medgar Evers considered Mississippi to be "too racist and violent" to conduct lunch counter sit-ins.
+In 1961 he chose the public library in Jackson as a segregation protest site because it was supported by both black and white taxpayers, rather than being a private business.
+He recruited nine students from Tougaloo College for the first action.
+They were trained in nonviolent resistance, and were members of the NAACP Youth Council.
+They were led by Joseph Jackson Jr., and included Albert Lassiter, Alfred Cook, Ethel Sawyer, Geraldine Edwards, Evelyn Pierce, Janice Jackson, James Bradford, and Meredith Anding Jr.

 Read-in

-On March 27, 1961, they visited Jackson's library for black residents, George Washington Carver, and requested books they knew were not there.
+On March 27, 1961, the nine students visited Jackson's library for black residents, George Washington Carver, and requested books they knew were not there.
 They then entered the main Jackson Public Library for white residents, and staged a "read in".

 The nine students began to search for source materials for class assignments, and sat down in the library and began to read.
 At this time, the library staff called the police.
 They were told "There's a colored library on Mill Street....
 You are welcome there."
 The chief of detectives told them that anyone who wouldn't leave would be arrested.
 He also asked who the leader of the group was, and Evelyn Pierce said "There's no leader."
 When they refused to leave, they were arrested and charged with breach of the peace for failing to leave when ordered to do so.

 The students were subject to a possible $500 fine and six months of jail.
 That following day, on March 28, the nine students were released on one-thousand dollar bond.